 Now, we all know how things are going in this scenario.
 The server crashes, badly, and with his limited knowledge, Jones has a great deal of trouble diagnosing the hardware problems and completely rebuilding the server.
 Then there are all the applications and user data to restore.
 It then turns out that nobody added the backup tape chore to the admin assistant's job description.
 She was dilligent about it at first, but there are so many other things to do during the day that things started to slip.

 What management didn't consider in this scenario is that the computer system has become mission-critical.
 Work is grinding to a halt since the users don't have access to their files and applications.
 A disruption in work can mean the difference between success and failure for a small company.
 Perhaps they'll get things back up and running in time, perhaps they won't.
 I can guarantee you that they're going to be facing some pretty angry employees if the system was used for payroll!

-What I'm trying to say is that are some very skilled, and very valuable, people in this field.
+What I'm trying to say is that there are some very skilled, and very valuable, people in this field.
 Their knowledge tends to be specialized and yet very often essential to the operations of an enterprise.
 While seemingly attractive from a fiscal point of view, proper cost/benefit analyses were obviously not conducted in my hypothetical example.
 Most small companies remain blissfully unaware of the impact of their computer systems on their core business.
 While computers have become ubiquitous, the design and implemention of systems requires special skills.